THE HISTORY OF RAPUNZEL

 He waits and watches.
 The witch climbs up the girl’s hair, using it as a rope.
 He’ll do the same.
 (Because the girl is pretty stupid she doesn’t notice that a young man sounds different from an old woman, I guess.)

 That bit where the prince flings himself in despair from the ledge after seeing the old woman instead of Rapunzel.
 Part of me wonders if he assumes Rapunzel has transmogrified into that old woman.
 If he lives in fairy tale land he might well have thought so.
 Anyhow, if he can’t have Rapunzel he’d rather be dead.
 Unfortunately, he suffers a fate worse than death.
 He is blinded on some sort of thorny bush.
 If he were dead, at least he’d be in Heaven.
 At least, that’s how readers saw things a few hundred years ago.
 For the same reason a tale like Hans Christian Andersen’s The Little Match Girl is not actually a tragedy — it has a happy ending because the little girl gets to see her dead grandmother in Heaven.
-Nope, going blind here on Earth is worse than being dead.
+Nope, going blind here on Earth is worse than being dead in Heaven.

 He roams about in utter misery.
 He can do nothing but lament.
 He does this for ‘some years’.
 At last he finds himself in the wilderness.
 Now I’d like to draw your attention to The Symbolism Of The Forest.
 The Forest is where you will go to find yourself in the very pit of despair.
 We can assume he had some sort of epiphany.
 Oh, hang on, nope, he would have continued to be miserable but he stumbled upon Rapunzel who had also found herself in that very same forest.